tinacms/tina.io/content/docs/extending-tina/customize-list-ui.md

 ---

-If list is `true` many times the default label is not very useful to the editors.
+If list is `true` the default label is often not very useful to editors.

 ![list UI](https://res.cloudinary.com/forestry-demo/image/upload/v1649941182/tina-io/docs/extending-tina/Extending_Tina_No_List_Props.png)